Self-healing high-dimensional quantum key distribution using hybrid spin-orbit Bessel states: Results and Discussion

+In free-space a common problem is phase distortions, such as turbulence.
+Here BG modes do not show complete reconstruction \cite{mphuthi2018bessel}, nor does the hybrid combination add value \cite{Cox2016}, but classical studies have suggested that perhaps such modes may be resilient to beam wander due to turbulence \cite{yuan2017beam}.
+This is yet to be tested in the quantum regime.
+We predict that the ability to tailor both the size and $k_r$ to achieve a desired distance may assist in keeping the beam size below the Fried scale.

+In cases where the BG adds no advantage the radial mode should still be tailored correctly to a more appropriate choice.
+In this sense this study highlights the general case for complete control of the DoFs of the state for QKD, using BG modes as an example.

-Although the scheme we present is filter based, i.e. filtering states one at a time, we stress that the experiment can be performed robustly and more efficiently using a deterministic detector for spin-orbit coupled states, sorting the modes in position \cite{Ndagano2018}.
+We also stress that although there are reported benefits with HD encoding, not all commonly used protocols have been generalized to high dimensions, for example, the SARG04 protocol \cite{scarani2004quantum} which is designed for robustness against the photon number splitting attacks or the B92 protocol which is a simpler version of the BB84 protocol \cite{singh2014quantum}, hence newer protocols such as the Round-Robin Differential-Phase-Shift are the subject of ongoing development in the context of spatial modes \cite{bouchard2018round}.
+Importantly, there may be further improvements of our work by implementing our selection of modes with decoy states which has proven invaluable for HD QKD in both free-space and fiber \cite{etcheverry2013quantum, canas2017high} and could be of higher value if implemented with heralded sources \cite{schiavon2016heralded}.
+Although the scheme we present is filter based, i.e. filtering states one at a time, the experiment can be performed robustly and more efficiently using a deterministic detector for spin-orbit coupled states, sorting the modes in position \cite{Ndagano2018}.
 This ensures high detection rates.
-Obtaining high switching between modes during generation may require fast modulators which is a serious experimental challenge when implementing HD QKD \cite{diamanti2016practical}.
+Obtaining high switching between modes during generation would require fast modulators which is a serious experimental challenge when implementing HD QKD \cite{diamanti2016practical}.